 New Jersey Center for Science, Technology & Mathematics

 The New Jersey Center for Science, Technology & Mathematics (NJCSTM) offers a vibrant teaching and research environment dedicated to preparing a new generation of innovators for careers as professional scientists, physicians and educators.
 At NCJSTM we combine science and research in an innovative honors curriculum that strives to instill the critical thinking and problem solving skills needed to succeed in today’s scientifically and technologically advanced world.
 Through our Research First Initiative (RFI), we are transforming the way that science and mathematics are taught by enabling students to join faculty-sponsored research teams and learn through actual laboratory experience.
 NJCSTM is also partnered with the Institute for Life Science Entrepreneurship, providing our students with unique opportunities to engage with emerging biotech companies.
 With outstanding academic degree options, engaged faculty and exceptional student support services, NJCSTM provides a rich and supportive learning environment that has achieved unparalleled success in graduation rates and career placement.
-NJCSTM offers both B.S. and combined B.S./M.S. honors degree programs in science, engineering and education.
-NJCSTM graduates have been selected as Kean University Valedictorians 4 times in the last 9 years, see first hand what our tradition of scientific training and academic exellence can do for you!
+NNCSTM students have been selected as Kean University Valedictorians four times in the last 9 years, see first hand what our tradition of scientific training and academic exellence can do for you!

 Students admitted into the 5-Year BS/MS programs in NJCSTM are considered for 2 year merit-based scholarships at the time of their application.
 Scholarships are awarded based on math/verbal SAT combined scores as below: